filamentphp/forms/docs/03-fields/06-checkbox-list.md

 ## Tweaking the search debounce

 By default, Filament will wait 1000 milliseconds (1 second) before searching for options when the user types in a searchable checkbox list.
-It will also wait 1000 milliseconds between searches if the user is continuously typing into the search input.
+It will also wait 1000 milliseconds between searches, if the user is continuously typing into the search input.
 You can change this using the `searchDebounce()` method:

 ```php
 use Filament\Forms\Components\CheckboxList;